This may be one of the biggest debates in the mountain biking world!

-On less-technical uphill portions of your rides is where a hardtail will truly shine because they are lightweight and you won’t lose any power when pedaling.
+On less technical uphill portions of your rides, a hardtail will truly shine because they are lightweight and you won’t lose any power when pedaling.
 If you don’t have to overcome roots and rocky portions you will climb faster with a hardtail than with a full suspension.

 Where Do Full Suspension Excell?